-Mold sampling is only done in conjunction with a whole home inspection.
+Nonprofit Home Inspections only offers mold sampling in conjunction with a whole home inspection.
 Your regular home inspection will identify key areas of concern for moisture penetration into the home, and the mold sampling will give empirically evidence on the amount of mold spores found in the home at the time of the inspection.
 This empirical evidence can be critical when negotiating for repairs as there will be no question of whether there are mold spores are actively in the air or not.
 While general home inspections can only report on what is visually accessible at the time of the inspection, it’s extremely difficult to hide the presence of mold spores in the air.
 Obtaining mold spore sampling at the time of your general home inspection can reveal hidden areas of mold that would not be visually accessible, but could still impact the safety of your family.

 Inspection results will take two days to receive because we send the samples and results to a laboratory for optimal and accurate test results.

 It is not possible to get rid of all mold spores in every area since it is a naturally growing in the environment.
 There will always be levels of mold spores in the air outdoors, but it is important to do what you can to reduce mold growth inside the home.
 Since mold grows when spores attach to wet areas, it is important to take steps to reduce it inside the home.
 Moisture is what causes the spores to grow and if your home is known to have that problem, there is a chance mold spores will grow.
 Mold can grow on any surface and cause damage to more than just the house structure.
 Your personal belongings and furnishings can be exposed to high amounts moisture and cause mold growth in those areas of the home as well.